aarshdesai-ds/aarshdesai-ds/README.md

 # About Me

-Recent Data Science graduate from Purdue University with a minor in Economics.
-I work at the intersection of data analytics, machine learning, business intelligence, statistical modeling, and data storytelling.
+Data Science graduate from Purdue University with a minor in Economics, focused on building practical machine learning and analytics systems that turn messy real-world data into reliable decisions.

-I enjoy turning messy, real-world datasets into clear insight, useful models, and decision-ready dashboards.
-My work spans healthcare analytics, business analytics, customer behavior, forecasting, sports analytics, public policy data, and machine learning applications.
-Across my projects, I focus on building complete analytical workflows: defining the business or research question, cleaning and validating data, engineering features, building models, evaluating results, and communicating the outcome in a way that technical and non-technical stakeholders can understand.
+My work spans applied machine learning, healthcare AI, analytics, forecasting, data engineering, and ML deployment.
+I like owning the full workflow: cleaning and validating data, engineering features, training and evaluating models, building dashboards or APIs, and explaining results clearly to technical and non-technical stakeholders.

 [LinkedIn](https://www.linkedin.com/in/aarsh-desai-5953b0277/) | [GitHub](https://github.com/aarshdesai-ds) | [Email](mailto:aarshdesai004@gmail.com)